 Conclusion:

-There are many different organizations that provide funding for NPOs, one just needs to keep his eyes open.
+There are various fundings for NPOs in South Africa that can be helpful to expand your impact and influence in your society.
+We have highlighted the prominent ones above, so feel free to consider any of them you might choose to apply for.
+Also there are many different organizations that provide funding for NPOs, one just needs to keep his eyes open.
 They usually make the announcement in the mass media, including the newspapers.
 However, we must state that we cannot vouch for the selection process of any of the donors- even those that are mentioned in this article.
 We, therefore, urge you to ensure that you met their requirements before applying.